ITM Group of Institutions

-The ITM Group of Institutions is a group of educational institutions in India, headquartered from Mumbai, Maharashtra, India, which is managed by the ITM Trust.
+The ITM Group of Institutions is a group of educational institutions in India, headquartered in Mumbai, Maharashtra, India, which and is managed by the ITM Trust.
 It was founded in 1991 by founder and chairman Dr P. V. Ramana.

 Institutions established by the group include two universities, ITM University, Raipur and ITM Vocational University.

 ITM business schools

 The ITM business schools offer a 2-year full-time AICTE Post Graduate Diploma in Management program.
 They include: